KamilBartocha/knowledge-base/ISTQB_TA/00-Introduction-ISTQB-TAE.md

 ## Table of Contents
 There are eight chapters with examinable content.
-1. Introduction and Objectives for Test Automation - 45 min:
+### 1. Introduction and Objectives for Test Automation - 45 min:
 - The tester learns about the benefits of test automation and its limitations
 - Test automation within different software development lifecycle models is covered
 - The tester learns how a system under test (SUT) architecture impacts the suitability of test tools
 - FILE: `01-Introduction-and-Objectives-for-Test-Automation.md`

+### 2. Preparing for Test Automation - 180 min:
+- Design for SUT testability through observability, controllability, and a clearly defined architecture, are covered.
+- A tester learns about test automation across different environments
+- Factors required to assess an appropriate test automation solution are covered
+- A tester will learn about the technical considerations needed to develop recommendations on test automation
+- FILE: `02-Preparing-for-Test-Automation.md`